matijakolaric-com/django-music-publisher/docs/introduction.rst

 Django-Music-Publisher (DMP) is open source software for **managing music metadata**, (works, writers, recordings, artists, labels, releases and libraries).
-It uses `Common Works Registration (CWR) <https://matijakolaric.com/articles/1/>`_ for batch registration of musical works.
+It uses `Common Works Registration (CWR) <https://matijakolaric.com/articles/1/>`_ for batch registration/licencing of musical works with collective management organizations (CMOs, AKA PROs, MROs, collecting societies, etc.) and DSPs, as well as data delivery to sub-publishers.

 Django-Music-Publisher is based on `Django web framework <https://www.djangoproject.com/>`_, hence the name.